The best and worst CrossFit workouts

 Grace consists of:

 What that means is you complete 30 clean and jerks and your “score” is the time it took you to complete.
 Males use 135 pounds so that is what I used.
-While some people can complete this workout in less than a minute (this is rare), it takes me between 3- to 4-minute range (I cannot remember the exact time right now).
+While some people can complete this workout in less than a minute (this is rare), it takes me between two or three movements in 3- to 4-minute range (I cannot remember the exact time right now).

 If I were to use power more often and become more comfortable with touch and go reps, I think I could get my time in the 2- to 3-minute range.